Why flossing is important? – Importance flossing

 Tips for flossing

 Propdental dentists recommend that you floss at least once a day.
 Even using it 2-3 times a week is better than never doing it.
 It is difficult to learn to use the thread if someone has never taught you before.
 That’s why we give you a few basic tips, which you can also discuss with your dentist:

-- Break about 40 cm of dental floss and wind most of it around one of your middle fingers.
+- Break about 40 cm of flossing and wind most of it around one of your middle fingers.

 - Roll the remaining part around the same finger of the other hand, this finger picks up the floss when it is dirty.

 - Leaves the floss well stretched between the thumbs and indexes.

 - Put the thread between your teeth and apply a friction movement, without squeezing the gums.

 - When the thread reaches the gum, make a “C” shape with it and fry it over the tooth surfaces.

 - Hold the thread very smooth and fry it on the side of the tooth, up and down.